githubtraining/training-manual/book/managers/21_workflows.md

 We want automatic deploys to production from master, but more importantly, we want a deployment pipeline.
 We want review apps to be spun up automatically from each pull request, so we can immediately get review from everyone.
 Then, once it's merged into the `development` branch, we want it to automatically go to the development server, and when it's in `master`, to go to production.

-### Tooling
+### Key Questions
+- How many organization accounts should you have?
+How many do you have?
+- How do you decide when to create a new repository?
+- Do you have examples of the types of repositories you have?

-What tooling would you use outside of GitHub?
-What GitHub features would you want to heavily utilize?
-What administrative settings could be arranged to be helpful?
+- What tooling would you use outside of GitHub?
+- What GitHub features would you want to heavily utilize?
+- What administrative settings could be arranged to be helpful?

+#### Tooling

 - GitHub Pages
 - Git Flow vs GitHub Flow